 What vehicles are covered by the Lemon Law?

-The statute covers vehicles purchased by consumers as new which were sold in Nebraska.
-It may also cover a used motor vehicle if the motor vehicle is less than two years old.
+The statute covers vehicles purchased by consumers as new which were sold in Nebraska and are less than 2 years old.
 Vehicles sold as used, trailers, and self-propelled mobile homes are NOT covered by the Lemon Law.
 The terms “new motor vehicle” and “used motor vehicle” are defined in Neb.
 Rev. Stat. §§ 60-1401.30 and 60-1401.38.

 Who is a Consumer under the Lemon Law?